elcicd/el-CICD-RELEASES/README.md

 Copyright (C) 2021 Evan "Hippy" Slatis
 email: hippyod -at- yahoo -dot- com

+## Features

+el-CICD is a COTS solution for organizations to configure, quickly stand up, and implement a CICD solution on the OKD Container Platform.
+It's number one priority is keep your development resources focused on your business requirements, and your DevOps resources focused on supporting the developers with minimum effort.  el-CICD supports the following features:

+* **DevOps Support**
+  * Automated bootstrapping of servers
+  * Automated Jenkins And Jenkins Agent image builds
+  * Automated and extensible framework for setting and rotating credentials
+  * Extensible framework of build and deployment pipelines
+  * Easy to enforce standards within a project or across an organization
+  * Automated and configurable support for creation and management of NFS Persistent Volumes
+  * Automated and configurable support for management of ResourceQuotas per Project and namespace
+  * Configurable set of SDLC environments per installation and, to a lesser degree, per Project
+  * Automated support for deployment, rollback, and roll forward of complete applications in production
+  * Simplified support of applications to more than one cluster
+  * Hotfixing support for deployments in production

+* **Development Support**
+  * Automated building, testing, scanning, and deployment for libraries and microservices
+  * Vastly simplified deployment configuration framework for developers: development team focus should remain on business requirements
+  * Sandbox deployments for developers to test
+  * Deployment of encrypted Secrets from Git
+  * Automated branching, tagging, and synchronization of deployment configurations in Git and Docker image repositories
+  * Automated promotion of images across SDLC environments and/or OKD clusters
+  * Roll-forward and roll-back functionality
+  * Incremental and versioned patching of deployments in downstream SDLC environments

 ## Contents of Release tar.xz

 The following source code and documentation directories are contained in the release tar.xz: